 with T-shirt - Yellow

-This continued broadly unchanged until 1990, when the more relaxed style of the normal uniform (and the shorter duration most holidays were held for) meant that separate garments were not required.
+This continued broadly unchanged until 1990, when the more relaxed style of the normal uniform (and the shorter duration most holidays were held for) meant that separate garments for Brownie holidays were not required.

 By the late 1980s, there was increasing pressure for uniform change in all sections, including for Brownies.
-Thin cotton frocks were all very well in summer, but the majority of Brownie meetings were not held in summer, and cotton frocks on winter evenings did not make sense.
+Thin cotton frocks were all very well in summer in the south of the country, but the majority of Brownie meetings were not held in summer, and cotton frocks on winter evenings did not make sense, especially in the north.
 So Brownies were part of the new uniform design scheme which launched in 1990, designed by Jeff Banks of 'Clothes Show' fame.